micahvandegrift/micahvandegrift.github.io/impact.md

 [Referenced regularly on dh+lib](https://www.google.com/search?q=site%3Aacrl.ala.org%2Fdh%2F+micah&ie=utf-8&oe=utf-8), the Association of College and Research Library's digital humanities blog.

-Referenced in relation to publicly negotiating a journal copyright contract:
-  * Chris Bourg, Director of Libraries, MIT.
-[My Stint on the JLA Editorial Board](https://chrisbourg.wordpress.com/2013/03/29/my-stint-on-the-jla-editorial-board-a-few-clarifications/).
-  * Meredith Farkas, Librarian at Portland Community College, author of Information Wants to be Free blog.
-[Opening up knowledge on the tenure track](http://meredith.wolfwater.com/wordpress/2013/10/23/opening-up-knowledge-on-the-tenure-track/).
-  * Jennifer Vinopal, Head of Digital Scholarship Services, NYU.
-[Supporting Digital Scholarship in Research Libraries: Scalability and Sustainability](http://vinopal.org/2013/02/10/supporting-digital-scholarship-in-research-libraries-scalability-and-sustainability/).
-  * Laura Quilter, Copyright and Information Policy Librarian, UMass-Amherst.
-[Negotiating your publication agreement](http://blogs.umass.edu/lquilter/scholarly-communication/negotiating-your-publication-agreement/).
-  * Bethany Nowviskie, Director of the Digital Library Federation (DLF) at CLIR, the Council on Library and Information Resources, and a Research Associate Professor of Digital Humanities in UVa's Department of English.
-[Open and Shut](http://nowviskie.org/2015/open-and-shut/).

 Quoted in The Chronicle of Higher Education's article on federal funders mandating public access to research products.
   * Article: [Librarians Leap to the Aid of Researchers Whose Funding Will Soon Depend on Open Access](http://chronicle.com/article/Librarians-Leap-to-the-Aid-of/231997)
   * [Brief exchange on twitter](https://twitter.com/micahvandegrift/status/626775312756551680) where The Chronicle responded to my expressed frustration about this article about public access being behind their paywall.